 The Chef creates divine combinations

-Born and raised in a small town from South Korea, Franco Lee, an extraordinary rising chef in the restaurant business focusing on catering in New York City, has developed a dream to be a chef since he was 19 years-old standing up all day working six to seven days a week with occasional battle wounds from a knife to grill marks on his arm.
+Born and raised in a small South Korean town, Franco Lee dreamt of being a chef since he was 19 years old.
+To work towards that goal, Franco worked six to seven days a week for many years, often afflicted with battle wounds from knives to grill marks on his arm.

-Morimoto, Marcus Samuelson, and Amanda Freitag- The prestigious chef in New York made him develop a real flair for cook and their enthusiasm encourage him to be a proud chef with passion.
-Chef Ariki Omae, a mentor from past to present, played a significant role in Franco’s attitude of mind as a cook and is still his role model having the most influence on philosophy –respecting each and every ingredient and allowing an imagination to fully express as a passionate chef on the plate.
+Chefs Morimoto, Marcus Samuelson, Amanda Freitag – these three prestigious chefs in New York deeply influenced Franco and helped him develop a real flair for cooking, while their enthusiasm encouraged him to be a proud chef full of passion.
+Chef Ariki Omae, a mentor from past to present, also played a significant role in Franco’s mindset as a chef; he had the most influence on Franco’s philosophy to respect each and every ingredient and to allow the imagination of a passionate chef to fully express itself on the plate.

 RESERVATION NUMBER: 212.229.2226